 For starters, it's a good idea to never bring anything you know is covered—like a turkey, obviously.
-But to make the host's day go by as smoothly as possible, it's probably wise to carry things like ice, serving utensils, and even leftover containers with you.
+But to make the host's day go as smoothly as possible, it's probably wise to consider bringing things like ice, serving utensils, and even leftover containers.

-As a standout guest, your job is to bring the fun, too, and that's why it's smart to have conversational topics ready for when everyone is seated and a small game in case another one of your comrades gets sleepy.
-We've detailed all of these ideas in our handy Thanksgiving guest guide so that you don't have to feel anything but excitement about knocking on your host's door.
+If you're striving to be a standout guest, remember it's your job is to bring the fun, too.
+Come prepared with conversational topics for when everyone is seated, and a small game just in case.
+We've detailed all of these ideas in our handy Thanksgiving guest guide, so you don't have to feel anything but excitement about knocking on your host's door.

 More ice is something that every party needs, even a highbrow Thanksgiving dinner.
 Transport a couple of bags in a cooler, and you may even get extra points for chilling a six-pack in there, too.
 It'll be overkill, though, if you decide to bring glassware.
 Since the host probably made a theme for the table, you don't want to interfere with that.

 Bring: Conversation Starters, Don't Bring: A Confrontational Attitude

 As we all know, Thanksgiving dinner conversations can be tricky.
 You should probably avoid chatting about politics, or religion, or basically anything that's going to get your curmudgeon relative fired up before dessert.
 Plan ahead by preparing some light conversational topics before you arrive.
 Would your aunt rather take a trip in a submarine or a rocket?
 What's one meal your cousin could eat every single day?